the-technat/nextcloud_guide/README.md

 - `hcloud_dns_token`: Masked variable containing a DNS API token for hetzner dns
 - `hcloud_token`: Masked variable containing an API token for Hetzner Cloud

-Then do the following steps:

-1 Create a new repository from this one by forking it.
-Name it like your nextcloud instance 3 Edit the settings at the top of the `terraform/inf.tf` file to your likings.
+Then copy the files from this repository over to your new repository and edit the `settings.tfvars` as well as the `variables.yml` file to your likings.

-4 Edit the settings in `ansible/vars.yml` to your likings and adjust the name of your nextcloud instance in `ansible/hcloud.yml`.
-5 Commit your changes and see the pipeline building your server
+Once you commit your changes the pipeline should automatically trigger and build your NC instance.

 ---